NoahRix/BallBounce/README.md

+### Purpose
+This simple Monogame based application provides a 2D grapichal scenario that randomly moves circles to bounce off all 4 walls.

+### Key points:

+1. Project Setup
+2. To export as a Windows Screen Saver

 ## Project Setup (If you do not have Monogame installed)
 To setup this app, install the Visual Studio Extension: "Monogame Framework C#".